Brody-Lab/decision_dynamics_commitment/README.md

 * `data/`: Processed data files required to reproduce the analyses and figures, along with a link to the Dryad repository housing the raw data

 * `figures/`: Editable vector graphics source files for the final figures.

+Code and instructions for running the multi-mode drift-diffusion model (MMMDDM) can be found at https://github.com/Brody-Lab/fhmddm